-Upon arrival to the assignment, area personnel must check-in with the Member Jurisdiction's designated point of contact, which should have been ascertained during the agreement.
-Responding personnel are assigned to positions within the Member Jurisdiction that aligns with the description provided in the initial request.
+Upon arrival to the assignment personnel must check-in with the Requesting Jurisdiction's designated point of contact, which should have been ascertained during the agreement.
 In the event of illness while on deployment, personnel need to ensure the appropriate responding jurisdiction supervisor is aware of the situation and to allow for personnel accountability.